chimplie/the-love-geometry/php/README.md

 sate of love.

-We want you to create an API endpoint which responses with a list of such circles for a given love story, update the client library and extend the Jupyter notebook with a new snippet of code that tests this exercise.
+We want you to create an API endpoint which responses with a list of such circles for a given love story, update the client library and extend your web UI to present this exercise.

 The algorithm itself can be implemented at the level of the parser library or as a part of the application.